-Tell me if this sounds familiar … you log into your AdWords account every day to review the previous day’s performance, but you don’t see as many clicks as you hoped.
-Alternatively, you may find your daily budget spent entirely on clicks that delivered far fewer landing page conversions than expected.
+Tell me if this sounds familiar … you log into your Google Ads account every day to review the previous day’s performance, but you don’t see as many clicks as you hoped.
+Alternatively, you may find your daily budget spent entirely on clicks that delivered far fewer post-click landing page conversions than expected.

 I’ve experienced both scenarios and I imagine you have, too.

 Online advertising is very competitive and businesses will do anything to get an edge on the competition.
 This is especially true with PPC advertising.
-After all, each search results page only allows ten PPC ads to be shown, so qualified clicks are valued at a premium.
+After all, each search results page only allows a limited number of PPC ads to be shown, so qualified clicks are valued at a premium.

-Google offers advertisers a variety of “AdWords extensions” to help increase ad rank and click-through rate.
-Extensions effectively provide more “real estate” on the search results page if your ad qualifies.
-Or, as AdWords states, “extensions create more reasons to click your ad.”
+Google offers advertisers a variety of ad extensions to help increase ad rank and click-through rate.
+Extensions effectively give you more space on the search results page if your ad qualifies.
+Or, as Google Ads states, “extensions create more reasons to click your ad.”

-In order to grab one of the top three positions, bid competitively, implement keyword modifiers, and increase your quality score.
+To grab one of the top positions, bid competitively, implement keyword modifiers, and increase your quality score.

-Once you’re logged into AdWords, use the following sequence to set up extensions:
+Once you’re logged into Google Ads, use the following sequence to set up extensions:

-These extensions are clickable and it’s best to link them to specific pages thematicallyated to the text.
+These extensions are clickable and it’s best to link them to specific pages thematically related to the text.
 For example, a pricing page, testimonials, or a free demo work very well here.
-As an example, this is a sitelinks extension when you search for “Philadelphia SEO agency:”
+As an example, this is a sitelink extension when you search for “Philadelphia SEO agency:”

 Simply adding and enabling sitelinks has shown to give advertisers about an 8% uplift in CTR.
 This may not seem like much, but when you consider extensions improve your quality score, lower your costs, and help improve position – why wouldn’t you use them?

 These are also hyperlinked and clickable, which naturally draws more attention.
 A location extension is listed on its own separate line – effectively increasing the entire ad’s size.
 Plus, on mobile they provide a link with directions to your business.